mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** Oh yes.

 **Katagiri Roshi:** Oh, it’s very easy.
-So that’s why, according to zazen we can make arrangement of those five, or at least four.
-And then immediately, you can get a chance to manifest total personality, because all circumstances are perfectly arranged.
+So that’s why according to zazen, we can make arrangement of those five, or at least four, and then immediately you can get a chance to manifest total personality, because all circumstances are perfectly arranged.

 For instance, if you want to feel comfortable, you cannot get a comfortable feeling without making arrangement of the environment.
 Lots of environments: number one, number two, number three, number four.
 So anyway, first of all make arrangement.
 That is a point.
 Instead of escaping, or attaching, or destroying, et cetera.